cyverse-archive/DE/services/api/endpoints/filesystem/metadata.md

 __Curl Command__:

-    curl -s -X POST "http://localhost:3000/secured/filesystem/metadata/csv-parser?proxyToken=ipcuser&template-id=e7e19316-dc88-11e4-a49a-77c52ae8901a&dest=/iplant/home/ipcuser/folder_1&src=/iplant/home/ipcuser/metadata.csv"
+    curl -sH "$AUTH_HEADER" -X POST "http://localhost:3000/secured/filesystem/metadata/csv-parser?template-id=e7e19316-dc88-11e4-a49a-77c52ae8901a&dest=/iplant/home/ipcuser/folder_1&src=/iplant/home/ipcuser/metadata.csv"

 Copying all Metadata from a File/Folder
 -----------------------------------------------------

 Copies all IRODS AVUs visible to the client and Metadata Template AVUs from the data item with the ID given in the URL to other data items with the IDs sent in the request body.

 __URL Path__: /secured/filesystem/{data-id}/metadata/copy